ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the image registry access secret.
-This value is required.
+This value is *required*.

 `--email`, `-e`
 :   The email address to access the registry server.
-This value is optional.
+This value is *optional*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--password`, `-p`
 :   The password to access the registry server.
-This value is optional.
+This value is *optional*.

 `--password-from-file`, `--pf`
 :   The path to a file containing the password to access the registry server.
 The first line of the file is used for the password.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--server`, `-s`
 :   The URL of the registry server.
-This value is optional.
+This value is *optional*.

 `--username`, `-u`
 :   The username to access the registry server.
-This value is optional.
+This value is *optional*.